kushagraGit/finos_hackathon_citi_vikings/README.md

 An application directory (appD) is a structured repository of information about apps that can be used in an FDC3-enabled desktop.
 It provides a secure and efficient way of storing and managing metadata about apps in your ecosystem, with role-based access control and comprehensive API documentation.
 App Directory (<https://fdc3.finos.org/docs/app-directory/overview>) is a component of the FDC3 platform (<https://fdc3.finos.org/docs/fdc3-intro>).

+To streamline your experience, we provide a comprehensive Management Center UI implementation of the App Directory.
+This intuitive interface allows you to:

+- Easily manage applications and users in your ecosystem
+- View and modify application metadata and configurations

+The solution includes:

+1. **Full App Directory API Suite**: A robust set of REST APIs that you can enhance and extend for your specific needs
+2. **Management Center UI**: An intuitive web interface for managing your FDC3 ecosystem without writing code
+3. **Swagger Documentation**: Complete API documentation to help you integrate and customize

 ## Table of Contents

 - [Quick Start](#quick-start)